-These signs are not universal, and may indicate other things.
-If you notice a change in your child, create time and space to gently ask how things are going, what they are enjoying/not enjoying and any ways you can help.
+If you notice a change in your child, create time and space to gently ask how things are going, what they are enjoying/not enjoying and what you can do to help.

 Create space to talk

 If your child tells you that they are being bullied, let them know this is not their fault, that they can get through this, and together you will sort it out.

 Ask your child what they need

-Ask them how it is making them feel, and what they most need from you and the people around them.
+Ask them how the bullying situation is making them feel, and what they most need from you and the people around them.
 It’s important your child feels in control of the situation.
-They may be very fearful of the impact of telling others (e.g. being called a snitch) so work out the best action together.
+They may be worried about telling others (e.g. being called a snitch), so work out the best action together.

 Consider who else can help

-If the bullying has impacted on your child’s physical or mental health (e.g they are very scared or anxious) talk to your GP.
+If the bullying has impacted on your child’s physical or mental health (e.g. they are very scared or anxious) talk to your GP.
 Your GP may make a referral to Child and Adolescent Mental Health services for support.
 You may also want to consider sourcing your own counselling support, and you can do this through the British Association for Counselling and Psychotherapy (BACP).

 Things to avoid